CheezyMan69/DS-A_Notes/Notes/WhatExamContains.md

     - If done on time, it will help bump up  (eg 2.3 overall then due to homework 2.0 or 1.7 (depending on how much you have done))
     - if done late, it will bump up but not as significantly
     - if not done, it will not deduct marks

+Exams will be conducted as following

+    - Group 1 (Wednsday batch) -> 3rd of July       Written then Oral
+    - Group 2 (Monday Batch)   -> 1st of August     Oral then Written
+    If you want to take the exam at a later or earlier date (during one of the dates above) then your group it is possible to do so, you just have to ask the prof before the 1st of July